Dynamic Situational Awareness

 DSA-Vehicle runs on a laptop computer or tablet and is targeted for in-vehicle use.
 DSA-Handheld runs on a phone or small tablet and supports on-foot, hand-held use.

-Both configurations present the exact same features, but on difference device types.
+Both configurations present exactly the same features, but on difference device types.

 You can try out the pre-compiled executables built for Windows and Android.
 Further, bring these executables to life with Message Simulator, an open-source support utility that simulates messages and position reports to test and demonstrate DSA-Vehicle and DSA-Handheld.
 Message Simulator broadcasts messages and DSA updates its display as those messages are received.
 Message Simulator is buildable for Windows, Linux, and macOS.

 Of course, you can also build the app yourself.
 Use your own data or download sample local data.
-To learn how, consult the section named Get the DSA apps of the docs.
+To learn how, consult the section Get the DSA apps in the DSA documentation.

 The DSA app is designed to be highly configurable so that it can be customized to fit your own needs.